ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Semantic Constrained Decoding as Realizability Checking

-Given a language model, we can iteratively generate a sequence of tokens, selecting each next token $\token_i$ based on the model's distribution, conditioned on the previously generated tokens $\token_1, \ldots, \token_{i-1}$; this process is called \emph{decoding}.
-Decoding can be done greedily---by choosing the most probable token at every step--- or stochastically via sampling strategies such as temperature scaling or nucleus sampling.
-Decoding stops when the model produces a special one-character token $\endtok$.
+We formalize a \emph{language model} $\llm\colon \tokens\st \to \tokens \to [0,1]$ as a function that takes in a \emph{prefix} $\token_1, \ldots, \token_{i-1}\in\tokens\st$ and returns a probability distribution over the next token $\token_i\in\tokens$.
+Given a language model, we can iteratively generate a sequence of tokens, selecting each next token $\token_i$ based on the model's distribution, conditioned on the previously generated tokens $\token_1, \ldots, \token_{i-1}$.
+This process is called \emph{decoding}.
+Decoding can be done greedily (by choosing the most probable token at every step) or stochastically (e.g., via nucleus sampling \cite{holtzman2020}).
+Decoding stops when an $\endtok$-terminated token sequence is produced.